-Indian Air Force (IAF) is today at an all time low in the number of fighter squadrons.
+The serious show down with the Chinese in Ladakh has forced significant mobilisation of forces from both sides.
+Defence analyst are closely comparing the defence preparedness of the armies and air forces of the two sides across the Line of Actual Control (LAC).
+Under these circumstances there is a need to look at the state and growth plan of Indian Air Force (IAF), and also look at the indigenization challenges.
+As India awaits the induction of Rafale, it needs to be remembered that IAF is today at an all time low in the number of fighter squadrons.
 Already down to 30 vis-a-vis the authorized 42, the numbers would go down further if some more squadrons are allowed to retire because of low availability of serviceable aircraft.
 As far back as 2001 IAF had apprised the government for need to acquire additional fighters.
-IAF at that stage was very happy to have the upgraded version of the Mirage 2000, an option that finally got foreclosed in 2006.
+IAF at that stage was very happy to have the upgraded version of the Mirage 2000, an option that finally got foreclosed in 2006, when Dassault closed the Mirage 2000 production line after repeatedly checking with India.
 The process to acquire 126 Medium Multi-Role Combat Aircraft (MMRCA) was finally initiated in 2007.
 French Dassault Rafale was the eventual winner after a fierce competition among the world’s top available fighters.
-36 Rafale were contracted in 2016 and physically will now arrive only around August 2020, because of Covid 19.
-Meanwhile the indigenous Light Combat Aircraft (LCA) ‘Tejas’ has had a very delayed Design and Development (D&D) program and after nearly 30 years only 11 aircraft have been delivered to the first squadron of the IAF.
-Delayed acquisition of sufficient number of 4th plus generation fighters and slow induction of the LCA are the main cause of the mess that IAF is in today.
-By 2022, at best two more squadrons of LCA, and two of Rafale will come in.
-Phase out will be of at least five squadrons.
-So the numbers will still continue to deplete.
+36 Rafale were contracted in 2016 and physically will now arrive on 29 July 2020.
+All the remaining aircraft will induct into IAF by 2022.
+Meanwhile the indigenous Light Combat Aircraft (LCA) ‘Tejas’ has had a very delayed Design and Development (D&D) program and after nearly 20 years since aircraft’s first flight only around 20 aircraft have been delivered to the IAF.
+The second LCA squadron has just formed.
+Delayed acquisition of sufficient number of 4th plus generation fighters and slow induction of the LCA are the main cause of the depleted state that IAF fight fleet is in today.
+By 2022, IAF will at best have third LCA squadron, and two of Rafale will come in.
+Waiting to phase out are at least five squadrons.
+So the numbers could deplete further.

 Air Threat Appreciation

 Delay in Light Combat Aircraft (LCA) Tejas has forced IAF to postpone retirement of a few older MiG-21 variants.
 The MiG 21 Bison-fleet will continue till 2024 with depleting numbers and lower availability of spares.
 IAF has ordered 40 LCA Mk1 and committed for 83 LCA Mk 1A.
-IAF’s dedicated strike aircraft fleet includes Jaguars and MiG-27s, and both these types are being modernized.
+With most approvals for LCA Mk 1A, the contract should be signed by Governmentof India (GoI) very soon.
+IAF’s dedicated strike aircraft fleet now has only the Jaguars, and these are being modernized further to DARIN III standard.
 Mikoyan MiG-29 and Mirage 2000 fleets are also being upgraded.
 All these fleets should upgrade by 2021.
-272 Su-30 MKI air-superiority fighters are on order and 250 have been delivered till date.
-Initially 40 aircraft will be upgraded to have the BrahMos cruise missiles and nuclear-capable Nirbhay missiles, get an active electronically scanned array (AESA) radar, more powerful on-board computers and a new electronic warfare (EW) suite.
+21 additional upgraded MiG 29s are being procured.
+However these will take nearly three years to induct.
+272 Su-30 MKI air-superiority fighters are on order and 260 have been delivered till date.
+12 additional SU-30 MKI are being acquired, primarily to replace those that had crashed over the years or as War Wastage Reserve (WWR).
+Initially 40 SU 30 MKI aircraft will be upgraded.
+This would include the ability to carry the BrahMos cruise missiles and nuclear-capable Nirbhay missiles, get an active electronically scanned array (AESA) radar, more powerful on-board computers and a new electronic warfare (EW) suite.
 The process has still to start.
-36 Rafale aircraft will start inducting in 2019 and all will be in by 2022.
+All 36 Rafale aircraft will induct by by 2022.
 Responses for IAF’s Request for Information (RFI) for 114 4th-Generation-plus fighters were received in July 2018.
-The seven in contention are Dassault Rafale, Eurofighter Typhoon, F-16 Block 70, F/A-18 E/F, JAS 39 Gripen NG, MiG-35 and SU-35.
-The RFP is likely to be issued by mid 2019.
+The seven in contention are Dassault Rafale, Eurofighter Typhoon, F-16 Block 70 (now named F-21), F/A-18 E/F Super Hornet, JAS 39 E/F Gripen NG, MiG-35 and SU-35.
+The Request For Proposal (RFP) is likely to be issued now only bt end 2020.
 Even if the process is hastened, the earliest these aircraft can induct is 2025.
+The Americans are reportedly independently pushing the case of Boeing F-15 EX.
 Meanwhile DRDO and HAL have begun work on the Advanced Medium Combat Aircraft (AMCA).
+The progess is much slower than the very ambitious timelines they have been announcing. time to time, in the lasst one decade.

 Rafale – the Weapon Platform